Connection Settings

 The possible values for the Autosave mode property are:

-• never (default)
+never

-• conservative
+conservative

-When Autosave Mode is set to always the JDBC driver sets a savepoint before each query, and rolls back to that savepoint in case of failure.
-If conservative mode is selected, the driver determines first if reparsing of the query will work, and only then it will be reparsed and retried.
-This mode allows rollbacking when errors like cached statement cannot change return type appear since the driver will flush whatever details it is caching at the rollback.
+mode is selected, the driver determines first if reparsing of the query will work, and only then it will be reparsed and retried.
+This mode allows rollbacking when errors like cached statement cannot change return type

 Autosave Mode does come with a performance penalty, prefer transactions if not strictly needed.

 The Autosave savepoints cleanup determines if the created savepoint in autosave mode is released before the statement.
 This is done to avoid running out of shared buffers on the server in the case where thousands of queries are performed.
-The default is false.
+The default is false

 Example transaction vs. autosave

-INSERT INTO sensor1_data ...
+, when the query INSERT INTO sensor2_data ...

-INSERT INTO sensor2_data ...
+fails then the query INSERT INTO sensor1_data ...

 Performance settings